redfrogsss/McMyConsole-app/Readme.md

 # 🛠️ McMyConsole - Minecraft Server Manager

-**McMyConsole** is a mobile app that allows you to manage your Minecraft server from your phone.
+**McMyConsole** is a mobile app that allows you to monitor and manage your Minecraft server from your phone.

 \* This app is still in development.